gapolinario/language-survey-birthday-2024/report.md

 | Swedish  |  1 |
 | Wolof  |  1 |

 As a last observable, I'm looking for predictor of multilingualism.
 Consider French, for instance.
 The following numbers represent: What is the probability that a person speaks four or more languages, given that they speak French?
 This probability is 90%, as the table shows.
+Only languages spoken by more than one person were considered for this statistic.

 | Language | Probability to speak 4+ languages |
 |--|--|